mcarans/oolite_mingw64_environment/README.md

 # Oolite MSYS2 MinGW64 Environment

+Creates MSYS2 MinGW64 packages of dependencies that Oolite needs

+You can also create an environment locally, building all dependencies, as follows:

 Double click Run Me.
 You will be prompted for an install location.
 If you type c:, MSYS2 will be installed in c:\msys64.
 Then Oolite's dependencies will be installed followed by Oolite itself.
 A gcc build is created by default.

 Once completed, you can type the following in the shell: